 Before I share the details of how to heal, please know that I deeply empathize with what you’ve been going through.
 I struggled with panic attacks for over a decade, stemming from a long battle with Post Traumatic Stress Disorder (PTSD).
 I have now reached the point in my life where I no longer have panic attacks. p

-Well, on a surface level, a panic attack appears to us as a seeming loss of bodily and mental control: rapid heart rate, sweating, weakness, dizziness, nausea, shaking, unexplainable feelings of paranoia and impending doom, racing thoughts, and a wish to retreat from others and hide in a cave. p
+Well, on the surface level, a panic attack appears like a negative thing.
+It manifests physically as rapid heart rate, sweating, weakness, dizziness, nausea, shaking, unexplainable feelings of paranoia and impending doom, racing thoughts, and a wish to retreat from others and hide in a cave. p

-Panic attacks feel awful and scary.
+Yes, panic attacks feel AWFUL!
 They make us feel like we are our own worst enemy—like we can’t even trust our own bodies or our own minds. p

 It’s a feeling of total distrust.
 It is fear and horror. p

-But what is a panic attack, really?
-What is a panic attack at the deepest level? p
+But what is a panic attack, at a deeper level? p

 Dear friends, a panic attack is a message.
-It is an invitation from the universe to go deeper into ourselves.
+It’s a wake-up call.
+It’s an invitation to go deeper within ourselves.

-Through the seemingly “negative” experience of a panic attack, we are forced to bring our attention inward to the body.
+Through the seemingly “negative” experience of a panic attack, we are urged to bring our attention back inward toward the body.

 Perhaps, at first, it may seem nonsensical to hear that your spirit has not been fully living inside your body.
 This information is not taught to doctors and therapists in regular textbooks.
 (It’s leading-edge metaphysical knowledge, which, unfortunately, is not included in most medical and psychological professional training today.)

-Well, if you have experienced any form of abuse, trauma, chronic illness, or severe pain in your life, there is a good chance that your spirit (the indwelling spark that is uniquely you) has felt very unsafe and has tried to protect itself by not fully occupying your physical vessel.
+If you have experienced any form of abuse, trauma, intense illness, or severe pain in your life, there is a good chance that your spirit (the indwelling spark that is uniquely you) has felt very unsafe and has tried to protect itself by not fully occupying your physical vessel.
 You have been, instead, hovering near and around your body.
-You have been near your body, but not often fully in it. p
+You have been near your body, but not often fully within it. p

-Another scenario that can provoke the spirit fleeing the body is our genetic or karmic histories.
-If you have suffered in an extreme way in a past lifetime—or if your genetic heritage includes extreme trauma such as war or violence, and those core wounds have not yet been healed—then those past energetic wounds from ancestors have left their impression upon you.
+Also, another scenario that can provoke the spirit to flee the body is our genetic or karmic histories.
+If your genetic heritage includes extreme trauma such as war or violence, and those core wounds have not yet been healed—then those past energetic wounds from ancestors have left their impression upon you.
 These wounds are crying out for healing through the experience of the panic attack.
 Also, if you believe in past lives, then you may realize that other lifetimes are lingering in your energetic fields.
 Overall, genetic and karmic histories explain why some people who’ve had easy, pleasant, or even wonderfully pampered life experiences still have unexplainable anxiety and panic attacks. p

 There are many, many reasons why we don’t feel safe in our bodies.
 Your reason(s) may be one of the ones I just listed, or it may be totally unique to you. p

-Regardless of the reason, however, the point to understand is this: if you’ve been experiencing panic attacks, then, most assuredly, for some reason or another, your spirit has not been fully dwelling inside your body.
+Regardless of the reason, however, the main point to understand is this: If you’ve been experiencing panic attacks, then, most assuredly, for some reason or another, your spirit has not been fully dwelling inside your body.
 In other words, your mind-body connection has been severed. p

 To be firmly rooted in the body is to feel you are truly safe there, to feel that it is your home.

-When you feel anxiety building—you can prevent a panic attack, and you can heal your anxiety.
+When you feel anxiety building, you can prevent a panic attack.
 Simply take a few deep, slow breaths and say the following affirmation to yourself, either aloud or silently: p

 I am safe to come back into my body.
 I am safe, here, inside my body. p

-And, then, simply look down at your body.
-Notice your hands and feet, your legs.
+Next, simply gaze at your body.
+Notice your hands, feet, and legs.
 Notice your arms and torso.
-Gaze at your body while breathing slowly.
-Bring your attention to all the various sensations within your body: the aches, the pains, the shivers, the tingles, everything.
-Imagine in your mind’s eye that your soul is entering your body and fully occupying it.
+Gaze at your body parts while breathing slowly.
+Bring your attention to all the various sensations within your body: the aches, pains, shivers, tingles, everything.
+Then, imagine that your soul is entering your body and fully occupying it.
 Imagine that you are taking up residence there, inside your body, and that it is fully safe to do so. p

-All of us, to some extent, leave our bodies from time to time.
+All of us lose track of our bodies from time to time.
 We get carried away in daydreams.
-We sit in front of the computer for hours at a time and lose all connection with our breath and the sensations in our limbs.
-We stay indoors watching television and forget to go out into the rivers and forests for exercise and deep replenishment. p
+We sit in front of the computer for hours at a time and lose all connection with our torso and legs.
+We hold our breath when we’re nervous.
+We stay indoors watching television and forget to go out into rivers and forests for deep replenishment. p

-We all get disconnected from time to time; we all get disembodied from time to time. p
+We all get disconnected from time to time.
+It’s normal. p

-My friend, you are being protected and cared for by the universe.
+My friend, you are being protected and cared for.
+The body is really, really smart.

-Because of your panic attacks, you are reading this article and pondering deeply about what it means to be a human being and what it means to be alive in a body.
-These are deep issues.
-These are issues that not everyone has the courage to explore.
+Because of your panic attacks, you are reading this article and pondering deeply.
+What does it mean to be a human being?
+How can I heal myself?
+How can I listen to my inner wisdom?
+These are deep questions!
+These are questions that not everyone has the opportunity, nor the courage, to explore.
+P

-And while this may seem odd to hear, I want to congratulate you for reaching this stage of your evolutionary journey.
-You have now thoroughly explored the land of anxiety and panic, learned all its corners and routes and territories, and now you are ready to emerge from it: deeper, wiser. p
+You are truly blessed in this lifetime.
+You have reached an amazing stage in your evolutionary journey: you’ve already thoroughly explored the land of anxiety and panic, learned all its corners and routes and territories, and you are now ready to emerge from it.
+You are wise.
+You know. p

 Eventually, you will grow so confident in the fact that panic attacks are a past issue that you will feel an urge to share your wisdom with others.
 You will teach.
 You will help humanity heal. p

-Thank you for being you, and blessings on your journey back into the body. p
+Thank you for being you and blessings on your journey back into your beautiful body. p

 Many thanks to the awesome folks at elephant journal, who also published this article.